UoB-COMSM0110/2024-group-18/README.md

   <img src="Assets_For_ReadMe/oriamforreport.gif" alt="Oiram Game" width="50">
 </div>

 In Oiram (the title itself being a twist on one of our inspirations) you control a spaceman, who must figure out how to escape through a gate using only a button and a mysterious machine.
 Players will initially be confused as they realise that the button requires you to stand on it for the door to open, indicating that another player or object is required to keep the door open.
 This is another twist we incorporated, a reimagining of the traditional multiplayer experience.
 By using the machine, it allows you to invert time, and send a past version of yourself back through the level.
-You must then use your past movements to press the button at the correct time, allowing the present version of yourself to exit through the door.
+You must then coordinate with you past movements to reach the door when you past self presses the button at the correct time.
 Additionally, you must avoid your previous self to avoid a “Time Paradox”.
 As the levels increase in complexity there are other obstacles you must avoid and interact with, such as falling bombs, moving platforms, and deadly drops.
 Your past self isn’t all that is reversed when you use the time machine, thus requiring careful tracking of where bombs fell, as implosions are as deadly as explosions.